 Depletion and depreciation of property, plant and equipment costs, and amounts used in impairment calculations are based on estimates of oil and natural gas reserves.
-At least once per year, independent qualified reserves engineers prepare a reserves assessment and evaluation of the Company's oil and natural gas properties.
+At least once per year, the Company's independent reserves evaluator prepares a reserves assessment and evaluation of the Company's oil and natural gas properties.
 Reserves estimates are based on engineering data, estimated future commodity prices and costs, expected future rates of production, and the timing of future capital expenditures, all of which are subject to many uncertainties and interpretations.
 Refer to note 7 for additional information relating to this estimate.